openharmony/docs/docs-en/subsystems/overview.md

 ## Working Principles<a name="section193961322175011"></a>

--   Media services
+-   Multimedia services

-    Media services are started by the  **Init**  process upon system startup, and media hardware resources \(such as memory, display hardware, image sensors, and codecs\) are initialized and allocated.
+    Multimedia services are started by the  **Init**  process upon system startup, and media hardware resources \(such as memory, display hardware, image sensors, and codecs\) are initialized and allocated.
 During the initialization, the configuration file is parsed, which determines the upper limit of capabilities and resources of each service.
 Generally, the upper limit is configured by original equipment manufacturers \(OEMs\) in the configuration file.
-The following configuration items are available for the camera service during media service initialization:
+The following configuration items are available for the camera service during multimedia service initialization:

-    -   Memory pool: Memory blocks in the memory pool are accessed and released continuously by all media services.
+    -   Memory pool: Memory blocks in the memory pool are accessed and released continuously by all multimedia services.
     -   Image sensor: sensor type, resolution, ISP, and more
     -   Image processor: resolution, bit rate, image inversion, and more
     -   Image encoder: encoding format, bit rate, resolution, and more